7 Ways to Educate New Hires about Employee Equity Compensation

 However, conveying the value of equity plans during the employee onboarding process may be harder than you think.
 Often, employees coming onboard don’t fully understand the ins and outs of equity ownership, particularly in a private company context.
 Plus, equity-based compensation jargon can get confusing fast.
-Mention restricted stock units (RSUs) and non-qualified stock options (NSOs), and more than a few questions are bound to rise.
+Mention restricted stock units (RSUs) and non-qualified stock options (NSOs), and more than a few questions may rise.
 Start talking vesting and valuation, and eyes may get glassy.
 By the time you’re ready to chat about tax consequences, your newest employees may be thinking that participation in your equity plan could be more effort than it’s worth.

-And that would be a shame, not only because you’ve invested in making the plan a success, but because you risk missing the benefits of active plan participation—from increased employee loyalty to fostering a culture of ownership.
+And that would be a shame, not only because you’ve invested in making the plan a success, but because you may risk missing the benefits of active plan participation—from increased employee loyalty to fostering a culture of ownership.

 The good news is that there are ways to promote equity plan participation among your new hires.
 It just takes a couple of sound approaches when communicating equity plans and equity participation agreements.

-Keep it simple to boost plan participation
+Keeping it simple to boost plan participation

-Take the communication multi-channel
+Taking the communication multi-channel

-Learning styles differ, which is why communication across various channels heightens the odds of reaching the most people possible.
+Learning styles differ, which is why communication across various channels may heighten the odds of reaching the most people possible.
 While some of your new hires will review your entire plan booklet, others may prefer shorter articles shared over your company’s intranet.
 Others may prefer face-to-face interactions and some learn best through reading.
 To reach them all, consider implementing a multi-channel strategy using emails, videos, print, text messages, events and more.
 Consider ways to make the education interactive, such as through online learning modules or gamification.

-Make equity ownership engaging to learn
+Making equity ownership engaging to learn

 Onboarding may be stressful for new hires who are typically inundated with more information than they can retain.
 That’s why it’s important to provide ongoing access to your educational materials through an easy-to-navigate centralized portal.
 A good equity plan management platform makes this possible by providing you with videos and other educational resources directly on the platform.
 Participants can also review their award agreements, accept grants and receive automated notifications about upcoming award-related events through the system.

-Set participants up to succeed
+Setting participants up to succeed

-Follow up with participants about their equity compensation plans
+Following up with participants about their equity compensation plans

-Keep the equity ownership conversation going
+Keeping the equity ownership conversation going

 If you’re looking for more communication ideas, whether you’re onboarding or as part of an ongoing educational campaign, then please contact us.